 Step 1: If you have two PCs, you can plug the crashed hard disk out and connect it to the working PC.

 Tips: If you have only one PC, you need to create a Windows bootable external drive and boot your PC from the external drive.
 Click here to learn about how to create a boot disk on Windows 10/8/7/XP.

 Step 2: Download and install iBoysoft Data Recovery.
 Remember not saving recovered files to the original drive, because this may also overwrite lost files.

 Step 3: Navigate to your damaged/dead hard drive, then the software will start to scan all lost data by clicking on the "Next" button.

-Step 5: Please make sure that your needed files has been restored.
+Step 5: Please make sure that your needed files have been restored.

 Tips: If you can't see the crashed hard drive listed on the home window of iBoysoft Data Recovery, the drive has been physically damaged.
 You can only take your hard disk to local data recovery shop.

-After crashed/damaged hard drive data recovery, you can apply these basic troubleshooting to repair crashed/dead hard disk.
+After crashed/damaged hard drive data recovery, you can try some workarounds on your own and use this guide to repair crashed/dead hard disk.